-Moto G scores partly because it delivers the most essential smartphone features and software.
+Moto G scores partly because it delivers the essential smartphone features and software.
 But the icing on the cake is that, given the low price, it’s nicely built.

 The case is made of a soft-touch polycarbonate with a water repellant coating.
 That doesn’t protect the phone if you drop it in the river, but it helps cope with outdoor calling in rain-prone New Zealand.